 This is conveyed through a range of projects that facilitate Wilderness knowledge exchange, including education, culture and science, from local community through to scientific and governmental level.

 We identify wild areas, old growth forest and Wilderness with the help of local environmental organisations, governmental institutions and protected area management.

 We designate these areas using the European Wilderness Quality Standard and Audit System.
 The European Wilderness Quality Standard and Audit System is based upon years of experience auditing, reviewing and consulting Wilderness areas across Europe.
 All areas in the European Wilderness Network have undergone the detailed analysis of the European Wilderness Quality Standard and Audit System and its predecessor auditing system managed by our team members.
 We also partner with local organisations in the protection process of valuable Wilderness, using financial mechanism such as leasing or purchasing property.

 We assist in the Wilderness Stewardship Planning process of these areas by providing stewardship capacity building training programs in our European Wilderness Academy, and by hosting conferences such as the European Wilderness Days.
 We also evaluate the stewardship effectiveness and offer specialised consulting addressing the specific needs of an area or its stewardship team.

-The European Wilderness Society also promotes wild areas, old growth forests and wilderness by an extensive communication strategy including:
+The European Wilderness Society also promotes wild areas, old growth forests and Wilderness by an extensive communication strategy including:

-- a weekly wilderness newsletter with interesting stories, background information, updates on European Wilderness Policy issues and inside information into numerous wilderness areas.
+- a weekly Wilderness newsletter with interesting stories, background information, updates on European Wilderness Policy issues and inside information into numerous Wilderness areas.

 - an extensive social media presence with almost daily updates.

-- numerous special interest and scientific papers on such diverse topics as sustainable tourism strategies, Natura2000 management techniques, Wilderness Educational curriculums.
+- numerous special interest and scientific papers on such diverse topics as sustainable tourism strategies, Natura 2000 management techniques, Wilderness educational curriculums.